 Concrete might seem a little heavy an industrial for a home, but it’s great for balancing textures and preventing your space from looking too soft and fluffy.
 Plus, it’s a material having a moment with just about every interiors trend featuring it in some shape or form.
 Flowers and sprays of green foliage are a joy in any space and can lend your room a breath of fresh air.
 Whatever you pick, just make sure you have a lovely vase to do them justice.
 Keep the concrete vibe going with the Milo Vase, one of our favourite pieces on the Cox & Cox site.

 If your budget is tight and investing in furniture isn’t for you, play off those lovely linens and cosy cushions with a few beautiful things that you feel really showcase the character of the place you want to call home.
 Metallic accents are a great way to lend a room a little pizzaz and mirrors, like this jazzy vintage-style number, can really brighten and enlarge a space.

-We love this light, white ceramic bowl, great for keeping jewellery, your keys, or keepsakes in.
-Perhaps if light and white are less your thing and mood lighting’s more up your street, try these brushed copper candlesticks.
+We also love this light, white ceramic bowl, great for keeping jewellery, your keys, or keepsakes in.
+Though, perhaps if light and white is less your thing and mood lighting’s more up your street, try these brushed copper candlesticks.
 Copper is really having a moment and looks so warm against soft pinks and greys by candlelight.
 All these pieces really give a sense of depth, shade and light so are great for making a big impact in a small way.
 So there you have it, little by little, no matter the colour of the walls, with a few bright ideas you can make any house a home.